Enema: Pleasure

 Enjoyment of enemas is known as klismaphilia, which medically is classified as a paraphilia.
 A person with klismaphilia is a klismaphile.

 Both women and men may enjoy sexual enema play, heterosexually and homosexually, experiencing sexual arousal from enemas which they find gratifying or sensual and which can be an auxiliary to, or even a substitute for, genital sexual activity.

-Klismaphiles may perceive pleasure from a large, water distended belly or the feeling of internal pressure.
-An enema fetish may include the sexual attraction to the equipment, processes, environments, situations, or scenarios, Klismaphiles can gain satisfaction of enemas through fantasies, by actually receiving or giving one, or through the process of eliminating steps to being administered one (e.g., under the pretence of being constipated).
+Klismaphiles may perceive pleasure from a large, water-distended belly, or the feeling of internal pressure.
+An enema fetish may include sexual attraction to the involved equipment, processes, environments, situations, or scenarios.
+Klismaphiles can gain satisfaction of enemas through fantasies, by actually receiving or giving one, or through the process of eliminating steps to being administered one (e.g., under the pretence of being constipated).

-That some women use enemas while masturbating was documented by Alfred Kinsey in "Sexual Behavior in the Human Female."
-He stated, "There still [are] other masturbatory techniques which were regularly or occasionally employed by some 11 percent of the females in the sample ... enemas, and other anal insertions, ... were employed."
+That some women use enemas while masturbating was documented by Alfred Kinsey in Sexual Behavior in the Human Female: "There were still other masturbatory techniques which were regularly or occasionally employed by some 11 percent of the females in the sample...
+Douches, streams of running water, vibrators, urethral insertions, enemas, other anal insertions, sado-masochistic activity, and still other methods were occasionally employed, but none of them in any appreciable number of cases."